Yuriy Kotsiubynsky: Before the Revolution

 Yuriy, like his father Mykhailo Kotsiubynsky, was born in Vinnytsia, Podolia Governorate.
 He studied in the Chernihiv Gymnasium.
-In 1913, Yuriy joined the Bolsheviks and in 1916 was mobilized to the Russian Imperial Army.
-Later he studied in school of praporshchiks in Odessa and serving in Petrograd.
-In the capital Kotsiubynsky led an anti-war agitation among soldiers for which he was arrested on several occasions by the Provisional Government.
+In 1913, Yuriy joined the Bolsheviks and in 1916 was mobilized into the Russian Imperial Army.

+Later he studied in a military school for praporshchiks in Odessa and serving in Petrograd.
+In the capital, he led a series of anti-war agitations among soldiers, for which he was arrested on several occasions by the Provisional Government.
 There he also became a member of a military organization at the Petrograd Committee of Russian Social Democratic Labour Party (Bolshevik), a commissar of Semenovsky Guard Reserve Regiment, the Chief of Red Guard and commandant of the Moscow-Narva region (Petrograd).

 After the Revolution

-With his future brother-in-law Vitaly Primakov Kotsiubynsky took active participation in storming of the Winter Palace during the October Revolution.
-Later he headed the Red Guard detachment of Moscow-Narva Distinct (Saint-Petersburg) against the forces of Kerensky - Krasnov, being also the commandant of the mentioned district.
+With his future brother-in-law Vitaly Primakov Kotsiubynsky actively participated in the storming of the Winter Palace during the October Revolution.
+Later, he headed the Red Guard detachment of Moscow-Narva Distinct (Saint-Petersburg) against the forces of Kerensky – Krasnov, being also the commandant of the district.
 In December 1917 he became a deputy of People's Secretary of Military Affairs and later was acting as the Secretary.
-In January 1918 he became the Chief of Staff of the Soviet Ukrainian People's Republic and chairman of military collegiate, nominally heading the army of the Petrograd Red Guards and Baltic Sailors in the fight against the national forces of the Ukrainian People's Republic occupying Kyiv in February 1918.
+In January 1918 he became the Chief of Staff of the Soviet Ukrainian People's Republic and chairman of the military collegiate, nominally heading the army of the Petrograd Red Guards and Baltic Sailors in the fight against the national forces of the Ukrainian People's Republic which controlled Kyiv in February 1918.
 In reality the army was led by Muraviov who was subordinated to Vladimir Antonov-Ovseyenko.

 In March 1918 Kotsiubynsky was elected to the Central Executive Committee (a.k.a.
 Tsikuka) and also was appointed as the People's Secretary of Internal Affairs.
 In July 1918 Kotsyubysnky joined the All Ukrainian Central Military revkom.
-Since November 1918 became a member of the reinstated Ukrainian Bolshevik government, the Provisional Workers-Peasants Government of Ukraine.
-During 1919-1920 Kotsiubynsky headed several regional party offices in Chernihiv and Poltava.
+Beginning in November 1918, he became a member of the reinstated Ukrainian Bolshevik government, the Provisional Workers–Peasants Government of Ukraine.
+During 1919–1920 Kotsiubynsky headed several regional party offices in Chernihiv and Poltava.
 From April to November 1919 he was a chairman of the Chernigov Governorate executive committee (governor).
-Since 1920 he held diplomatic missions to Austria and Poland until 1930.
-In 1922-23 he was an auditor of Marxist courses at the Socialist Academy.
+Starting in 1920 he held diplomatic missions to Austria and Poland until 1930.
+In 1922–23 he was a lecturer of Marxist courses at the Socialist Academy.
 In 1930 Kotsiubynsky became the deputy of head of Derzhplan; however in September 1933 he occupied the chair of Derzhplan and became the deputy chairman of the Ukrainian sovnarkom (Vice Prime Minister).
 During these last several years he was a member of the Central Committee of the Communist Party (Bolsheviks) of Ukraine and the All-Ukrainian Central Executive Committee.